Search

 Does God want us to feel that our way through life is rough and perplexing?

-Many years ago, I was researching the subject of trials and suffering in the Bible.
-Of all I read, J. I. Packer’s chapter “These Inward Trials” from his book Knowing God resonated most deeply with me.
-Here is wisdom that should … Continue reading
+Many years ago, I was studying the subject of trials and suffering.
+I wanted to understand how God related to and used the hardships of life to change us.
+In my reading, J. I. Packer’s chapter “These Inward Trials” from … Continue reading

 Posted in Attitude, Conflict, Counseling, Criticism, Defeat?, Difficult people, Discernment, Discipline, Discouragement, Encouragement, Evil in the world, Hope?, J. I. Packer, Pain, Questioning God, Spiritual Detox, Spiritual disciplines, Spiritual growth, Spiritual inventory, Spiritual transformation, Suffering, Trials, True Christianity?, Walking with God